Carlos Correa Player Props: Twins vs. Padres

 Carlos Correa At The Plate

-- Correa is hitting .185 with five doubles, a triple, five home runs and 13 walks.
+- Correa is batting .189 with six doubles, a triple, five home runs and 16 walks.

+- Correa has picked up a hit in 54.5% of his 33 games this season, with at least two hits in 15.2% of them.

-- He has gone deep in 15.6% of his games this season, and 3.6% of his trips to the plate.
+- In 15.2% of his games this season, he has homered, and 3.5% of his trips to the plate.

-- Correa has an RBI in 10 of 32 games this year, with multiple RBI in four of them.
-He has also driven in three or more of his team's runs in one contest.
+- Correa has driven home a run in 11 games this season (33.3%), including more than one RBI in 12.1% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.